maubanel/UE5-CPP-Overview/errors/README.md

 `#include <iostream>`

-It will now inherit all of the objects that this library extendst o us.
+It will now inherit all of the objects that this library extendst to us.
+Now try compiling and running and you get more errors.
+It says you have an "undeclared identifier".

 ![include iostream](images/IncludeIOStream.png)